JcKopcinski/PHYSICS.AI/README.md

 ]
 ```

-Such a structure will also make it easy to scan for the purpose of avoiding asking the same questions again and again.
+* Such a structure will also make it easy to scan for the purpose of avoiding asking the same questions again and again.
 So if the binary string comes up with object=3, equation=2, and variable=1, we can avoid asking it, since an answer to this question is already in the `knowns` structure.

+* This will also make it easy to check for the constraint warnings.

 ## Keeping numbers in range